Planning to hire employees in India? Here’s a quick guide

 • Office space facilitation

-It’s a fast and flexible solution for companies expanding into India without the complexity of direct employment.
+It’s a fast and flexible solution for companies expanding into India without the need for setting up a local entity.

 Read more about working with an Employer of Record in India.